 - This year’s deadline for submission is May 10, 2019.
 No books received after that date will be considered for the 2019 prize.

 - To be eligible for consideration a book must be relevant to the field of urban, national or transnational anthropology.
 The book must have a publication year of 2018.
 Textbooks and anthologies will not be considered, but monographs of original scholarship by more than one author may be submitted.

 - Winners must to be willing to serve on the prize selection committee for three years.
 Previous Leeds Prize winners are ineligible for the prize a second time.

-Prizes are awarded at the business meeting of the SUNTA at the American Anthropological Association meetings each year.
-Winners must be willing to have their prize acceptance remarks published in *City and Society*, SUNTA’s journal and to serve for three years as a member of the prize committee.
+- Prizes are awarded at the business meeting of the SUNTA at the American Anthropological Association meetings each year.
+Winners must be willing to have their prize acceptance remarks published in City and Society, SUNTA’s journal in addition to their service as a member of the prize committee.

 Leeds Prize Committee